CertIZDAT/russian-trusted-root-ca-analyzer/README.md

 ### The Russian Ministry of Digital Development, Communications, and Mass Media

 As a result, some websites have resorted to using certificates issued by the Russian Ministry of Communications.
 However, it's important to note that these certificates are marked as insecure in all modern web browsers, with some exceptions like Yandex Browser and certain custom in-house builds of Chromium Browser used by government agencies.
 Moreover, it should be noted that the analysis of the source code of Yandex.Browser shows that the application of the Russian Trusted CA is currently possible only on sites from a special list [source](https://github.com/yandex/domestic-roots-patch).
 Attempting to apply the certificate to other domains will result in a standard error and inaccessibility of the site for the user.
-In addition, many Russian websites restrict access to foreign users.

 ## Security risks and concerns

 There are inherent risks in using Russian certificates.
 It remains unclear whether these certificates meet the rigorous standards expected of a trusted Certificate Authority.
 This uncertainty raises concerns about the reliability and trustworthiness of the certificates issued by Russian CAs.

-It's important to note that cryptography in Russia has already been criticised, including issues such as a lack of randomness in the permutation table [source](https://eprint.iacr.org/2016/071) and the theoretical possibility of a backdoor in S-Box [source](https://eprint.iacr.org/2019/092).
+It's important to note that cryptography in Russia has already been criticised, including issues such as a lack of randomness in the permutation table [source](https://eprint.iacr.org/2016/071) and the theoretical possibility of a backdoor in S-Box [source](https://eprint.iacr.org/2019/092) in "Streebog" and "Kuznyechik" algorithms.

 There is an apparent disparity in the perception of security between Russian browsers and those used internationally.
 While Russian browsers may accept these certificates, they are met with skepticism by most international browsers.
 This divergence in trust standards can lead to unforeseen consequences for users and organizations relying on such certificates.